 Dry needling is not the same as acupuncture.
 Trigger point dry needling is based on a thorough evaluation and movement assessment performed by a certified physical therapist, and it is only used to treat musculoskeletal pain.
 While both techniques use the same types of needles, acupuncture is based on eastern medicine principles focusing on points that correspond with Meridian Lines and restoring balance in the body.

-If you have stubborn trigger points that continue to be painful, or if you have tried a variety of manual therapy techniques and feel like you aren’t making any progress with your treatment, contact one of our clinics today to schedule a wellness screening to determine if dry needling is appropriate for you!
+If you have stubborn trigger points that continue to be painful, or if you have tried a variety of manual therapy techniques and feel like you aren’t making any progress with your treatment, contact one of our clinics today.
+At IMPACT Physical Therapy, this technique is only performed by physical therapists who have completed certification courses in dry needling.
+Schedule a wellness screening to determine if dry needling is appropriate for you!

 D. G. Simons, J. G. Travell, and L. S. Simons, “Myofascial pain and dysfunction,” in The Trigger Point Manual.
 Upper Half of Body, p.
 1038, Williams & Wilkins, 2nd edition, 1999.